Meet Eleva: Coffee With Impact

 August 29, 2019/ by Olivia Ramirez

 This September, we’re launching a (delicious) new partnership with Eleva, a sustainably-sourced coffee brand with a big impact.
-Through the partnership, we’re proud to provide Eleva coffee to our members 24/7 while supporting the company’s mission of giving back to rural farming communities.
+Through the partnership, we’re proud to provide Eleva coffee to our coworking space members 24/7 while supporting the company’s mission of giving back to rural farming communities.

 We sat down with Eleva founder Emilio Baltodano to learn about his background as a coffee entrepreneur and the company’s work improving hygiene, food safety, education, and more for their partner communities.
 (Spoiler alert: They recently powered a kitchen to provide 300 students with a school lunch program for the first time!)